mitchelltoney/WikipediaGame/README.md

 python server.py
 ```

-(For development one may want to use `watchmedo auto-restart -d . -p '*.py' -- python server.py`.)

-Play the game on [`localhost:5000`](http://127.0.0.1:5000/) (this link will only work after you started the server on your machine (watch the console in case the port number changed to eg `5001`)).
+Play the game on [`localhost:5001`](http://127.0.0.1:5001/) (this link will only work after you started the server on your machine (watch the console in case the port number changed to eg `5000`)).

-## Limitations

-- The UI works as expected only for chrome-based browsers (Chrome, Brave, ...).
-- Only tested for pages that are no further than two hops away.
-- Only works for wikipedia pages.
-- Implemented via HTTP requests (no websocket connection between client and server).
-- Users are identified by IP adress (no cookies or sessions).
-- ...

-## Parameters

-- `RATELIMIT` in `server.py`.
-- `TIMEOUT` in `crawler.py`.

-## Further Ideas
+## Description

-- Improve the efficiency of the search.
-- Add heuristics for faster search.
-- Use LLMs to make better guesses, resulting in faster search.
-- ...
+- The `crawler.py` file was modified to utilize the Wikipedia API in order to obtain forward and backwards links for any wikipedia pages.
+Two methods were implemented in order to request these links from the API.
+- The `find_path` method from `crawler.py` was modified in order to utilize both the forwards links and back links to create two seperate queues for each direction.
+This search algorithm is labeled **bidirectional breadth-first search** It simultaneously searches from both the `start_page` and the `finish_page` in order to find a page that has been reached in both queues.
+It then constructs the complete path in the form of forward links.

-## Branches
+## Project Testing

-- `version1` computes the shortest path betwen two wikipedia pages
-- `version2` (=`main`) additionally displays all pages visited during the computation
-- `dev` will output the pages being visited in real time (under development)
+- Run the installation steps above to start the server, the go to the game at the printed link.
+- In the game UI, enter two wikipedia page links in both the "Start Page URL:" and "Finish Page URL:" fields.
+- The `crawler.py` should find a path between these two pages and print out each of the wikipedia page titles to represent the path (path construction sometimes broken)